 We continued along the Track through the Goldfields Woodlands National Park to the industrial scale firebreak delineating its boundary.

 From this point the track we had recreated in 2018 with the Positrac is a lot more serpentine than the 2019 track done with the loader.

 On arrival at Gnarlbine the previously difficult-to-locate second well to the south of the Rock was found with ease.
 Sometime in the past year somebody had cleared an accessible path to it and removed a lot of the thick vegetation that had hidden it for so long.

 The well is of a later vintage than Hunt’s wells and a wonderful example of the stonemason craft.
 This second well is about 240 metres south of the main Gnarlbine Well and is on the eastern side of Victoria Rock Road.

-When completed Hunts Track will be an adventurous alternative route to Kalgoorlie and a positive addition to regional tourism.
+When completed the Hunt Track will be an adventurous alternative route to Kalgoorlie and a positive addition to regional tourism.

 © Kim Epton 2020